Smitpatel32/OIBSIP/Landing_page/README.md

 -> I have used below languages and frameworks to create this page.

--> The Images I have used are copyrightable.
+-> I have used Images from Google.

     1. HTML
     2. CSS